 On Wednesday 20 March 2013, the Minister for Corrections and Consumer Protection, Nick McKim MP, tabled the Residential Tenancy Amendment Bill 2013 in the Tasmanian Parliament.

-In August 2012, the Tasmanian Parliament passed the Residential Tenancy (Smoke Alarms) Act 2012, which requires that, from the date the Act is proclaimed, owners of residential rental properties must ensure smoke alarms are in place in their rental properties while they are tenanted under a residential tenancy agreement.
+In August 2012, the Tasmanian Parliament passed the Residential Tenancy Amendment (Smoke Alarms) Act 2012, (the Act) requiring that, from 1 May 2013, owners of residential rental properties must ensure smoke alarms are in place in their rental properties while they are tenanted under a residential tenancy agreement.

-The Residential Tenancy (Smoke Alarms) Act 2012 is supported by the Residential Tenancy (Smoke Alarms) Regulations 2012.
+The Act is supported by the Residential Tenancy (Smoke Alarms) Regulations 2012.
 The Regulations set out the detailed requirements for the:

-The Act provides that for the first three years from commencement, 9 volt removable battery alarms will comply with the legislation.
-However, after the initial 3 year transition period, alarms must be either mains powered or 10 year non removable battery alarms in order to comply.
+The Act provides that for the first 3 years (from 1 May 2013), 9 volt removable battery alarms will comply with the legislation.
+However, after the initial 3 year transition period, alarms must be either mains powered or 10 year non removable battery alarms, in order to comply.

-Consumer Affairs has prepared some explanatory materials to assist tenants and owners in understanding the new requirements and in particular their obligations under the new Act.
-Please click here to download the Smoke Alarms fact sheet [pdf/369kb/6 pages].
+Consumer Affairs has prepared some explanatory material to assist tenants and owners in understanding the new requirements and in particular their obligations under the new Act.
+Download the Smoke Alarms fact sheet [pdf/369kb/6 pages].

-You will need a PDF viewer such as Adobe Reader installed on your computer to view PDF documents.
-Please contact us if you have difficulty viewing or printing the document or require the document in an alternative format.
+PDF documents require a PDF reader.
+Please read more on free PDF readers.
+Alternatively contact us if you have difficulty viewing or printing the document or require the document in an alternative format.